Niah National Park: History

-In 2010, 2019, and 2022, the Sarawak state government nominated the park for an UNESCO's World Heritage Site title.
-In 2020, all the 122 pieces of Niah human remains were returned to Sarawak.
+In 2010 and 2021, the Sarawak state government nominated the park for a UNESCO's World Heritage Site title.
+It was included in the list on 27 July 2024.
+In 2020, all 122 pieces of Niah human remains were returned to Sarawak.

 Geography

-Niah Caves is located on the northern edge of a limestone mountain named Gunung Subis (Mount Subis).
+The Niah Caves is located on the northern edge of a limestone mountain named Gunung Subis (Mount Subis).
 The entrance is located at the west mouth of the cave.
 The location is 15 km from the South China Sea and 50 m above sea level.
 The west mouth of the Niah Caves is 150 m wide and 75 m high.

 Archaeology

 The cave is an important prehistorical site where human remains from 40,000 years ago have been found.
-This is the oldest recorded human settlement in east Malaysia.
+This is the oldest recorded human settlement in East Malaysia.
 More recent studies published in 2006 have shown evidence of the first human activity at the Niah caves from ca. 46,000 to 34,000 years ago.
 Painted Cave, situated in a much smaller limestone block of its own, some 150 metres from the Great Cave block's south eastern tip, has rock paintings dated as 1,200 years old.
-Archeologists have claimed a much earlier date for stone tools found in the Mansuli valley, near Lahad Datu in Sabah, but precise dating analysis has not yet been published.
+Archeologists have claimed a much earlier date for stone tools found in the Mansuli valley, near Lahad Datu in Sabah, but a precise dating analysis has yet to be published.

-Items found at Niah Cave include Pleistocene chopping tools and flakes, Neolithic axes, adzes, pottery, shell jewellery, boats, mats, then iron tools and ceramics and glass beads dating to the Iron Age.
+Items found at the Niah Cave include Pleistocene chopping tools and flakes, Neolithic axes, adzes, pottery, shell jewellery, boats, mats, then iron tools, ceramics and glass beads dating to the Iron Age.
 The most famous find is the human skull dated at around 38,000 years BCE.
 Painted Cave has paintings and wooden coffin 'death ships'.

 Between 1954 and 1966, approximately 750,000 fragments of animal bones were excavated here.
-One of them was identified as the metacarpal bone of a young tiger.
+One of them was identified as a metacarpal bone of a young tiger.